microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * [#1060] - being able to right-click in explorer to "open a Windows Terminal Here" is great, but would be more powerful if it could also provide options to open specific profiles in that directory.
+* [#2068] - We want the user to be able to (from inside the Terminal) not only open a new window with the default profile, but also open the new window with a specific profile.

 Additionally, the final design for the arguments was heavily inspired by the arguments available to `tmux`, which also enables robust startup configuration